JalmarazMartn/ALRenumbering/README.md

 ![New GUI](https://github.com/JalmarazMartn/ALRenumbering/blob/master/images/NewGUI.gif?raw=true)

-We can see 2 main secctions:
+We can see 2 main sections:

 1. Object renumber.
 Sections to invoke 3 actions for create, open and apply renumering from CSV file.
-Select and option and push right button execute.
+Select an option and push right button execute.
 2. Fields renumbering.
 The same of above but refered to fields in tableextensions.

 In the bottom we have 4 remaining commands (with a tooltip if you pass over the mouse):